 Thekkady

-Located near the Tamil Nadu border in Kerala’s Idukki district, Thekkady has much to offer to the adventurous traveller.
+Located near the Tamil Nadu border in Kerala’s Idukki district, Thekkady has much to offer to the adventurous traveler.
 It is the entrance to the Periyar Wildlife Reserve, a vast protected forest space named after the Periyar, or the Big River.
 The reserve falls in the southern segment of the Western Ghats in the Cardamom Hills at an altitude of 2,900-6,000 ft.
-Covering an area of 777sq km, it is one of the 18 hotspots in the world recognised for their biodiversity.
+Covering an area of 777sq km, it is one of the 18 hotspots in the world recognized for its biodiversity.

-Within the three kinds of forests in the sanctuary – evergreen, grass¬lands and moist deciduous – dwell different species of animal and plants.
-The reserve is located in the most dramatic of settings possible, comprising of stunning mountain ranges, beautiful valleys, spectacular lakes and rivers.
+Within the three kinds of forests in the sanctuary – evergreen, grass¬lands, and moist deciduous – dwell different species of animals and plants.
+The reserve is located in the most dramatic of settings possible, comprising stunning mountain ranges, beautiful valleys, spectacular lakes, and rivers.

 The most comfortable way to see the sanctuary is on a boat ride on the man-made Periyar Lake.

 Thekkady is one of the favorite tourist destinations in Kerala that offers many exciting things to see and do.
-Other than exploring the Periyar Wildlife Sanctuary or enjoy a boat ride in the Periyar Lake, you can find many other attractions in this hill station.
-Take a look at some of the not-so famous tourist spots in Thekkady.
+Other than exploring the Periyar Wildlife Sanctuary or enjoying a boat ride in the Periyar Lake, you can find many other attractions in this hill station.
+Take a look at some of the not-so-famous tourist spots in Thekkady.
 The country’s largest Tiger reserve, Thekkady is a dream destination for any tourist visiting India.
-Located at an altitude of 700m above the sea level along the banks of Periyar, it has all the ingredients in right measure: fun, adventure, nature and wildlife.
-‘Mullaperiyar’ – the 120 years old ‘Surki’ Dam, the artificial lake, the wildlife sanctuary and a rich tribal culture are some of the chief attractions.
-Once you step into the forest, you are sure to spot Asian elephants, bison, sambar deer, boars, tigers, leopards, wild squirrels, lion tailed monkeys etc.
+Located at an altitude of 700m above sea level along the banks of Periyar, it has all the ingredients in the right measure: fun, adventure, nature, and wildlife.
+‘Mullaperiyar’ – the 120 years old ‘Surki’ Dam, the artificial lake, the wildlife sanctuary, and rich tribal culture are some of the chief attractions.
+Once you step into the forest, you are sure to spot Asian elephants, bison, sambar deer, boars, tigers, leopards, wild squirrels, lion-tailed monkeys, etc.

 Pandikuzhi

-Looking for a picturesque place for a day picnicking?
+Looking for a picturesque place for a day of picnicking?
 You will be delighted to visit Pandikuzhi because of its scenic landscape.
 It is an awe-inspiring location that lies between Chellarkovil and Tamil Nadu.
 The place is full of gorgeous streams and exotic flora and fauna.
 If you are an adventure lover, or a person crazy with camera and photography, then don’t delay your trip to Pandikuzhi.
-Pandikuzhi welcomes you round the year.
+Pandikuzhi welcomes you around the year.
 But the best time to be here will be from September to March.
-From morning till evening you can roam around this beautiful destination.
+From morning till evening, you can roam around this beautiful destination.
 Entry fees are not needed.
-You will be getting facilities like restaurants, hotels and resorts at Pandikuzhi.
+You will be getting facilities like restaurants, hotels, and resorts at Pandikuzhi.

 Panchalimedu